The office has changed a lot over the last 50 years, from cubicle culture to open plan spaces, rigid structures to agile working.

 And when workers do arrive at a desk, they will need to be met with all the tools they need to work effectively.
 For example a monitor, mouse and keyboard, docking station for a laptop, as well as chargers and dongles.

-4. Fostering a sense of belonging
+4. Foster a sense of belonging

 The trouble with hot desking is that without their own desk, workers may end up feeling disconnected and disengaged.
 Having space they can call their own helps workers to feel like a valued team member, rather than just a cog in the system.

 To combat this, Nicola Gillen, author of Future Office: Next Generation Workplace Design, suggests workers who no longer have their own desks could instead share desks with neighbourhood desks or team pods.
 This way they’ll always have a home base within the workplace.
-They may also be given lockers or team shelving, not only to store their things, but to instil the sense of connection they are craving.
+They may also be given lockers or team shelving, not only to store their things, but to instil the sense of connection they may be craving.

 Fostering a sense of belonging is the very essence of what the office helps to achieve.
 The office is a space where people can feel connected to their colleagues and to the organisation.
 But with individuals only spending one, two, three days in the office a week, the office needs to work harder to make them feel like they belong.

-Giving workers choice over how and where they work, as well as furniture that can be adjusted for their preferences, will help them to feel that sense of belonging and value.
+Giving workers choice over how and where they work, as well as comfortable furniture that can be adjusted for their preferences, will help them to feel that sense of belonging and value.
 While colours, aesthetics and artwork that are on brand and make the most of the locality, can also help people feel connected to the space.

-5. Encouraging interaction
+5. Encourage interaction

-The office needs to promote serendipitous moments; the accidental collisions that force interaction and strengthen relationships between co-workers.
+The office environment needs to promote serendipitous moments; the accidental collisions that force interaction and strengthen relationships between co-workers.
 These moments may be down to chance, but the environment in which they occur is not.
 The workplace itself can provide the routes and the prompts to encourage these chance encounters and boost connections.

-Source: 3XN
+Source: Etsy

-There are ways to create these opportunities within your existing workspace too:
+There are ways to create these opportunities within your existing workspace, too:

-• Create spaces for one-on-one conversations and impromptu meetings with modular furniture or seats thoughtfully positioned for people to stumble across as they wander through the building
+- Create spaces for one-on-one conversations and impromptu meetings with modular furniture or seats thoughtfully positioned for people to stumble across as they wander through the building.

-• Remove coffee points in each department in order to encourage people to use the shared kitchen or breakout area
+- Remove coffee points in each department in order to encourage people to use the shared kitchen or breakout area.

-• Make use of outdoor spaces where people can go to relax or unwind
+- Make use of outdoor spaces where people can go to relax or unwind.

 Summary

-But what we do know, is that the future, for many, is hybrid.
-And with workers only in the office a few days a week, the office needs to adapt to provide the best possible experience for when they are there.
+And with workers only in the office a few days a week, the office urgently needs to adapt to provide the best possible experience for when they are there.